 Marketers have figured out how to use this second Cialdini principle in their efforts to obtain greater conversion rates.

-Example of Execution
+Example of Commitment

 Marketers can rely on getting site visitors to commit to something relatively small and usually free-of-charge, such as a sample guide or a whitepaper that they can gain access to from the marketers’ websites.
 This increases the likelihood that those site visitors will eventually see themselves as customers, which allows marketers to follow up with an offer to buy their products or join their services.